Epic Systems Employee Reviews, Feedback, Testimonials

 Attrition Rate & Layoff History

-Attrition rate is moderate and tends to be lower than high-turnover tech startups.
-Layoffs are infrequent; when they occur, they are usually small and related to reorganizations or specific project changes.
-Employee retention is supported through meaningful work and development opportunities.
+Attrition is moderate and lower than most tech startups.
+Layoffs are infrequent—when they happen, they're typically small and tied to reorganizations rather than broad cuts.
+Retention is supported by meaningful work and development opportunities, which keeps the more engaged employees around longer.

 Overall Company Rating